MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/migrate-assess.md

 ## Next steps

-For guidance for specific points throughout the cloud adoption journey, see:
+For information about specific elements of the cloud adoption journey, see:

 - [Deploy or migrate Windows Virtual Desktop instances](./migrate-deploy.md)
 - [Release your Windows Virtual Desktop deployment to production](./migrate-release.md)